 Have you ever had a day at work when your mind was somewhere else and you couldn’t focus?
 It might have had something to do with stress, or maybe even stress at work itself.

-According to the Harvard Gazette, 36% of U.S. workers suffer from workplace stress — and it costs U.S. businesses $30 billion a year in lost workdays.
+According to The American Institute of Stress, 80% of U.S. workers suffer from workplace stress — and it costs U.S. businesses $51 billion a year in lost workdays (plus $26 billion in treatment costs).

 Stress is a normal part of work and life, but too much of it can have dire effects on team morale and productivity.
 As a business leader, how can you de-stress your employees’ lives so they perform at their very best?
 We have a few ideas.